Prepared by Ross N. Hoffman, Phil Partain, Tanya Peevey, and Steve Finley

 The following data files are in the Constants directory on the FTP server:

 sporog : spectral (T1279) geopotential at the surface (g zs, GRIB code 129)

 129 geopotential [m2/s2]

 lsmoro : grid point (O1280) orography and land-sea mask

 The excel workbook ECO1280 contains the following spread sheets:

 The Earth in IFS is a sphere of radius 6,371,229 m, and gravity is a constant, g=9.80665 m/s2.

-Scripts to convert to latitude-longitude can be downloaded here and make use of the ‘int’ tool which is part of EMOSLIB.
+Scripts that can be downloaded here make use of the EMOSLIB ‘int’ tool to convert spectral and gaussian grids to latitude-longitude.
 Therefore you will need to download and install EMOSLIB, ecCodes, and FFTW from:

 Both FFTW and ecCodes must be installed before installing EMOSLIB.
 We found it useful to add ‘>& log-xxx.txt &’ where xxx is the name of the build step (and maybe an attempt number) to the end of each command in order to record the STDOUT and STDERR for troubleshooting any build issues.
 This command syntax should work for both the C Shell and Bourne Shell Families.
 Some variations on the standard installs are required for using these packages with the ECO1280.
 In our suggestions below you will see the following syntax: ‘>&’ to capture the command output; ‘&’ at the end of each command line to use batch execution; and ‘’ at the end of lines to indicate that the command continues on the next line.
 If you do use batch, do not submit the next command in a sequence until the current command is completed.